Disadvantages of Art Therapy: What You Should Know

 It’s like being in your space where you can choose anything you want, do anything you can, and put all your emotions into visual art.

-There is also the potential of skill enhancement as you go through art therapy.
+There is also the potential for skill enhancement as you go through art therapy.

 Besides, it is suitable for children with disabilities or patients with limited capabilities due to injury or trauma.